-Ancient Secrets To Learning More, Making Better Decisions, And Living A Great Life
+Ancient Secrets To Learning More, Making Better Decisions, And Future-Proofing Your Life

 Hi, I have a blog called League Of Hustlers ( http://leagueofhustlers.blogspot.co.uk/ ) and I wonder if it would be possible for me to use some of your posts from your blog, with your permission of course.

 I would link to the original posts, as well as the home page of your blog, and anything else that you would like a link to (youtube channel, social media, etc).
 Thanks.